lycis/simplekv/README.md

     ./server
     ```

    By default, the server listens on port `8080`.
+This can currently not be changed.

    The log level can be controlled with the `-l` argument followed by one of the log levels: `ERR`, `INFO`, `DEBUG`, `WARN`, `FATAL`.
 By default the log level will be set to `INFO`.
 For example:
     ```sh